 But what is a torque converter and how does it work?

-The torque convertor basically sits between the engine output shaft and the input shaft of the transmission.
-Sort of like a middle man or negotiator.
-This amazing piece of engineering genius decreases your fuel consumption and keeps your gearbox oil temperatures nice and cool.
+The torque converter basically sits between the engine output shaft and the input shaft of the transmission.
+Sort of like a middleman or negotiator.
+This amazing piece of engineering genius decreases your fuel consumption and keeps your transmission oil temperatures nice and cool.
 So during the gear-shifting phase as the gears are coupled, the converter shell is locked to the turbine shaft inside the convertor and slippage is prevented.
 There is a clutch inside the torque converter case which does the locking up and this is controlled by the TCM.
 The TCM communicates to the TCC solenoid by sending voltage signals and together they allow the gears to shift and disengage without causing the engine to stall.

 So how are the problems solved?

-Take your Ford Ranger to your nearest automatic gearbox specialist to carry out tests on the solenoid, electronic control module as well as a torque converter.
+Alternatively, take your Ford Ranger to your nearest automatic gearbox specialist to carry out tests on the solenoid, electronic control module as well as a torque converter.
 You might need to visit your dealership if the vehicle is still under warranty.
 Good luck with that!

 The latest software update might also be a quick and easy solution.